pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 * Instead of the one .app directory, we now have three zip files for the three architectures: mac, win and linux.
 * As google is shutting down the API support of the Issue tracker, we moved to FogBugz.
 (Thank you, Fog Creek!) https://pharo.fogbugz.com
 * Downloads have been moved from gforge to a dedicated server at http://files.pharo.org.
-* Better staged integration process on Jenkins and github.
+* Better staged integration process using Jenkins and github. https://pharo.fogbugz.com

 #Kernel